bigbio/pgdb/docs/output.md

 ## Output files

-The nf-core/pgdb pipeline produces one single output file:
+The nf-core/pgdb pipeline produces one single output file: `/final_proteinDB.fa` _(or whatever `params.final_database_protein` is set to)_.

-* `/fasta_database.fa`

 This FASTA database includes all of the protein sequences including the reference proteomes, variants, pseudo-genes, etc.

+A directory called `pipeline_info` is also created with logs and reports from the pipeline execution.